Australopithecus afarensis: Diet and technology

 A. afarensis was likely a generalist omnivore.
-Carbon isotope analysis on teeth from Hadar and Dikika 3.4–2.9 million years ago suggests a widely ranging diet between different specimens, with forest-dwelling specimens showing a preference for C_{3} forest plants, and bush- or grassland-dwelling specimens a preference for C_{4} CAM savanna plants.
-C_{4} CAM sources include grass, seeds, roots, underground storage organs, succulents and perhaps creatures which ate those, such as termites.
+Carbon isotope analysis on teeth from Hadar and Dikika 3.4–2.9 million years ago suggests a widely ranging diet between different specimens, with forest-dwelling specimens showing a preference for C_{3} forest plants, and bush- or grassland-dwelling specimens a preference for C_{4} and CAM savanna plants.
+C_{4}–CAM sources include grass, seeds, roots, underground storage organs, succulents and perhaps creatures which ate those, such as termites.
 Thus, A. afarensis appears to have been capable of exploiting a variety of food resources in a wide range of habitats.
 In contrast, the earlier A. anamensis and Ar. ramidus, as well as modern savanna chimpanzees, target the same types of food as forest-dwelling counterparts despite living in an environment where these plants are much less abundant.
 Few modern primate species consume C_{4} CAM plants.
-The dental anatomy of A. afarensis is ideal for consuming hard, brittle foods, but microwearing patterns on the molars suggest that such foods were infrequently consumed, probably as fallback items in leaner times.
+The dental anatomy of A. afarensis is ideal for consuming hard, brittle foods, but microwearing patterns on the occlusal surfaces of the molars suggest that such foods were infrequently consumed, probably as fallback items in leaner times.
+Buccal microwear patterns indicate its consumption of hard, brittle foods was more infrequent than that of A. anamensis.
 The greater molarisation in male mandibular third premolars as compared to those of females also suggests that sexual differences may have existed in A. afarensis, with females preferring foraging in more arboreal environments.
-Males, in contrast, would have foraged in more terrestrial habitats.
+Males, in contrast, would have foraged in more open terrestrial habitats.

 In 2009 at Dikika, Ethiopia, a rib fragment belonging to a cow-sized hoofed animal and a partial femur of a goat-sized juvenile bovid was found to exhibit cut marks, and the former some crushing, which were initially interpreted as the oldest evidence of butchering with stone tools.
-If correct, this would make it the oldest evidence of sharp-edged stone tool use at 3.4 million years old, and would be attributable to A. afarensis as it is the only species known within the time and place.
+If correct, this would make it the oldest evidence of sharp-edged stone tool use at 3.4 million years old, and would be attributable to A. afarensis as it is the only hominin species known within the time and place.
 However, because the fossils were found in a sandstone unit (and were modified by abrasive sand and gravel particles during the fossilisation process), the attribution to hominin activity is weak.